-The government has shot off a stern letter to Twitter CEO Jack Dorsey, conveying its strong disapproval over misrepresentation of the Indian map, and asserted that any attempt by the micro-blogging platform to disrespect the country’s sovereignty and integrity is totally unacceptable.
+The government has shot off a stern letter to Twitter CEO Jack Dorsey, conveying its strong disapproval over the misrepresentation of the Indian map, and asserting that any attempt by the micro-blogging platform to disrespect the country’s sovereignty and integrity is totally unacceptable.

 In a strongly-worded letter, IT Secretary Ajay Sawhney has warned the platform that such attempts not only bring disrepute to Twitter, but also raises questions about its neutrality and fairness as an intermediary.

 IT Ministry sources told PTI that Sawhney shot off a stern letter to TwitterEugene Kaspersky writes an open letter to Twitter’s Jack Dorsey over Ad ban CEO Jack Dorsey, conveying strong disapproval of the government over misrepresentation of map of India.

 Earlier, Twitter had shown geo-location of Leh in Jammu and Kashmir, People’s Republic of China.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free